 This is a common term that caregivers and persons with disabilities will come across when applying for social supports, be they assistance schemes, subsidies, care services, etc.

-A means-test is simply a way to determine the amount of subsidy a person will receive from using social supports.
+A means-test is a way to determine the amount of subsidy a person will receive.
 Please be aware that:

-- Different means-tests are used in different schemes/ services
+- Different means-tests are used in different schemes and services

-- Even if the same means-test is used, depending on the scheme/ service, you could end up with different subsidy levels – or no subsidy, if your means-tested income exceed the income ceiling set by the scheme/ service
+- Even if the same means-test is used, depending on the scheme or service, you could end up with different subsidy levels – or no subsidy, if your means-tested income exceeds the stated income ceiling

 Subsidies for infant and child care

 All parents with Singapore Citizen children enrolled in child care centres licensed by the Early Childhood Development Agency (ECDA) are eligible for subsidies.

 The Basic Subsidy, which is not means-tested, is for everyone.
 There is also the Additional Subsidy, which is means-tested and for mothers or single fathers working 56 hours or more per month.
 The subsidy calculator helps you to compute your subsidy eligibility.
 More information can be found in ECDA's website.